-- 175 RIN2 F following Wallinga et al. (2000).
-Therefore, the natural signal was bleached with IR LEDs, a fixed dose of ca. 90 Gy was administered and each aliquot was preheated to 50 °C for 10 s followed by IRSL at 50 °C for 0.1 s.
+50 °C for 10 s, followed by IRSL at 50 °C for 0.1 s.
 This was repeated for preheat temperatures between 50 and 300 °C in 25 °C steps.
-After the highest preheat the aliquots are expected to be sensitised and can be used for normalisation, therefore, the entire measurement sequence was repeated using the same fixed dose of ca. 90 Gy (Fig. 4).
-An increase in normalised IRSL sensitivity would be expected if the electron trapping probability changes with - 180 temperature (Wallinga et al., 2000).
-Yet, a decrease was observed for temperatures above 200 °C suggesting that it is not a change in trapping probability causing the lower natural De values and dose recovery ratios.
-Rather the high preheat temperature may cause a removal of signal commonly used for De determination.
+After the highest preheat, the aliquots are expected to be sensitised and can be used for normalisation; therefore, the entire measurement sequence was repeated using the same fixed dose of ca. 90 Gy (Fig. 4).
+An increase in normalised IRSL sensitivity would be expected if the electron trapping probability changes with temperature (Wallinga et al., 2000).
+However, a decrease was observed for temperatures above 200 °C, suggesting that it is not a change in trapping probability causing the lower natural $D{\rm e}$ values and dose recovery ratios.
+Conversely, the high preheat temperature may cause a removal of signal commonly used for $D{\rm e}$ determination.
 Therefore, a preheat temperature of below 200 °C is most advisable.
-Best performance of the SAR protocol was obtained at a preheat of 170 °C (Fig. 3) which suggests a much lower preheat than conventionally used.
-Buylaert et al. (2011) advice against the use of preheats below 200 °C due to - 185 thermally unstable signals induced during laboratory irradiation.
-However, their study was conducted on a Risø reader with different, reader-specific preheat conditions.
+The best performance of the SAR protocol was obtained at a preheat of 170 °C (Fig. 3), which suggests a much lower preheat than is conventionally used.
+Buylaert et al. (2011) advise against the use of preheats below 200 °C due to thermally unstable signals induced during laboratory irradiation.
+However, their study was conducted on a Risø reader with different reader-specific preheat conditions.
 It is stressed that temperature parameters of Risø and Lexsyg readers are not readily comparable.
-Nevertheless, to investigate a potential contribution from artificially filled unstable traps, short shine pulse annealing tests were conducted on aliquots of RIN2 F with naturally and laboratory irradiated material following Wallinga et al. (2000).
-Each aliquot was preheated for 10 s respectively and then stimulated with IR LEDs at 50 °C for 0.1 s.
-Preheats were - 190 conducted consecutive in 10 °C steps from 130 to 400 °C. The signal was normalised with a test dose measurement of the same aliquot and renormalized to the first measurement (Fig. 5).
-Signal distribution of both the natural and laboratory induced irradiation are indistinguishable and it is unlikely that a thermally unstable component from artificially filled traps contributes to the IRSL signal even at low preheat temperatures.
-Thermal stability of IRSL signals from the here investigated samples is given and thermal quenching was not detected, therefore, preheats of 170 °C are considered appropriate.
-In absence of preheat

-195 plateaus of the natural signals, the dose recovery test results are indicative (RIN2 F 0.97 $\pm$ 0.03; RIN5 PM 0.98 $\pm$ 0.03) and hence, preheats of 170 °C were used all for measurements.
+Nevertheless, to investigate a potential contribution from artificially filled unstable traps, short shine pulse annealing tests were conducted on aliquots of RIN2 F with naturally irradiated and laboratory-irradiated material following Wallinga et al. (2000).
+Each aliquot was preheated for 10 s and then stimulated with IR LEDs at 50 °C for 0.1 s.
+Preheats were conducted consecutively in 10 °C steps from 130 to 400 °C. The signal was normalised with a test dose measurement of the same aliquot and renormalised to the first measurement (Fig. 5).
+Signal distribution of both the natural and laboratory-induced irradiation are indistinguishable, and it is unlikely that a thermally unstable component from artificially filled traps contributes to the IRSL signal even at low preheat temperatures.
+Thermal stability of IRSL signals from the samples investigated here is given and thermal quenching was not detected; therefore, preheats of 170 °C are considered appropriate.
+In the absence of preheat plateaus in the natural signals, the dose recovery test results are indicative (RIN2 F 0.97 ± 0.03 ; RIN5 PM 0.98 ± 0.03), and hence preheats of 170 °C were used all for measurements.